Where are they now? Marca’s ‘best European Under-18 XI’ from 2016

 “When he came [to Swansea], he was far more damaged than I thought.
 He was a boy who had almost got the weight of the world on his shoulders.”

-Thankfully, Sanches now has his career back on track as he enjoys a renaissance in France with Lille.
+Thankfully, Sanches now has his career back on track and he’s now at PSG after a renaissance at Lille.

 RW: Martin Odegaard